 Cleveland Metroparks permits the use of Park District lands for research and collection purposes.
 In general, allowed research and collection projects are non-manipulative in nature meaning that there will be minimal disturbance to a site, that no or small quantities of materials are collected for research purposes only, and that little or no flagging will be used to mark plots.
-Researchers are required to submit a permit application to the Manager of Field Research, Natural Resources Division, Cleveland Metroparks.
+Researchers are required to submit a permit application to the Research and Database Manager, Natural Resources Division, Cleveland Metroparks.
 A committee will review all permits and approve only those which conform to the goals and policies of our mission and do not interfere with ongoing conservation, education or recreational activities.
-Approved projects will be for the period originally outlined in the applications, and any extensions must be approved by the Manager of Field Research.
+Approved projects will be for the period originally outlined in the applications, and any extensions must be approved by the Research and Database Manager.

 A permit is required for any research and collection activities conducted in Cleveland Metroparks (whether they visibly disturb the site or not).
 If you intend to collect data or produce a written report in the form of a thesis, undergraduate or graduate paper, report or a publication, then it is likely you need a research permit (view a sample research permit).
-If you have any questions regarding the permit process after reading the materials presented here, please contact the Manager of Field Research.
+If you have any questions regarding the permit process after reading the materials presented here, please contact the Research and Database Manager.

 As a permit holder, your plan and activities must be in compliance with all applicable laws, ordinances, rules, and regulations, including without limitation any and all conditions and requirements imposed by Cleveland Metroparks and other governmental authorities with competent jurisdiction.
 This includes any additional requirements or restrictions expressed in the permit issued to you.